 - 1. The supervisor operator asks the system build engineer to set up an environment for the JP1 network management products. - 2.
 The system build engineer prepares a server to be used as the Monitoring Manager and then sets up the Monitoring Manager environment. - 3.
-The system build engineer asks each site system administrator to set up an environment for the Monitoring Agent. - 4.
-Each site system administrator sets up the Monitoring Agent environment and then notifies the system build engineer. - 5.
-After receiving notification from the site system administrators, the system build engineer configures the JP1 network management products. - 6.
-After configuring the JP1 network management products, the system build engineer notifies the supervisor operator. - 7.
+The system build engineer configures the JP1 network management products. - 4.
+After configuring the JP1 network management products, the system build engineer notifies the supervisor operator. - 5.
 After receiving notification from the system build engineer, the supervisor operator registers an operator responsible as a user and starts operation using the JP1 network management products.

-How to read this manual
+■ How to read this manual